NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/patient-facing-services-view-record/Home/FHIR-Assets/All-assets/Profiles/Profile--CareConnect-GPC-List-1/Background.page.md

 #### List (Consultation)

 This top-level profile represents the structured consultation as a whole, and **SHALL** be coded as [325851000000107 | Consultation encounter type (record artifact) |](https://termbrowser.nhs.uk/?perspective=full&conceptId1=325851000000107).

+Consultation level lists can have a `meta.security` label applied to indicate they are not be disclosed to patients.
+See {{pagelink:Home/Build/FHIR-resources/Resources-not-to-be-disclosed-to-a-patient.page.md}} for further information.

 #### List (Topic)

 This level represents the Topic / Problem groupings within consultations, and **SHALL** be coded as [25851000000105 | Topic (EHR) (record artifact) |](https://termbrowser.nhs.uk/?perspective=full&conceptId1=25851000000105).

-Topic level lists are the only type of list that can have a `meta.security` label applied to indicate they are not be disclosed to patients.
+Topic level lists can have a `meta.security` label applied to indicate they are not be disclosed to patients.
 See {{pagelink:Home/Build/FHIR-resources/Resources-not-to-be-disclosed-to-a-patient.page.md}} for further information.

 #### List (Heading)

 This level represents the headings (SOAP heading) levels of the consultation structure that contain record entries, and **SHALL** be coded as [24781000000107 | Category (EHR) (record artifact) |](https://termbrowser.nhs.uk/?perspective=full&conceptId1=24781000000107).

+Heading level lists can have a `meta.security` label applied to indicate they are not be disclosed to patients.
+See {{pagelink:Home/Build/FHIR-resources/Resources-not-to-be-disclosed-to-a-patient.page.md}} for further information.

 <br />